-This part-time tutored online course in ecological statistics provides a thorough introduction to the key statistical principles and methods used by ecologists and field biologists.
+This part-time tutored online course is designed to equip students with the skills, techniques and know-how necessary to undertake surveys of mammal and reptile populations or individuals with confidence.
 The course aims to create a rich workshop experience, encouraging direct student and tutor interaction and discussion.

 Who the course is for

 Professional ecological consultants, environmental managers and rangers, research and postgraduate students, and volunteers that are seeking flexible study combined with expert training.
 The techniques covered are universal, and we use international case studies and examples.

 Field Techniques for Surveying Mammals and Reptiles is part of the wider Ecological Survey Techniques Programme that offers a range of standalone short courses.
 At its heart rests the Postgraduate Certificate in Ecological Survey Techniques, aimed at those wishing to take their professional development to the next level with an Oxford qualification.